 I recommend to lock these files since anything must not alter them.

 Any MESS version 0.139u3 or later should work.
-0.144 is recommended; it fixes some long-standing Mac emulation issues that could cause the emulated system to hang.
+0.144 (or newer) is recommended; it fixes some long-standing Mac emulation issues that could cause the emulated system to hang.

 mess macse -hard1 macsehd.chd -flop1 SSW_6.0.8-800k_Disk1of4.img -flop2 SSW_6.0.8-800k_Disk2of4.img on the command line.